pnp/powershell/documentation/Remove-PnPWeb.md

 ### -Force

-Do not ask for confirmation to delete the subweb
+Do not ask for confirmation to delete the subweb.

 ```yaml
 Type: SwitchParameter